TyperGuy/time-tracking-chalenge/README.md

 ## Credits
-<p> This chalenge was given to me by <a href="https://pixelinfinito.com/"><strong>Pixel Infinito</strong></a> company to test my Frontend Development skills Using reactJs and Typescript.
-The text is part of a fronted role selective process<p>
+<p> This chalenge was given to me by <a href="https://pixelinfinito.com/"><strong>Pixel Infinito</strong></a> company to test my Frontend development skills using reactJs and Typescript.
+The test is part of a selection process for a frontend vacancy<p>